charlesumesi/ComplexNumbers/README.md

 # ComplexNumbers
-A function that can add and multiply an infinite number of complex numbers without arguments
+A code that can multiply an infinite number of complex numbers using the input command
+<pre><code class="python">
+import cmath

+def multiply_complex():
+    '''Multiplies an infinite number of complex numbers'''

+    # Compile one list of all numbers and complex numbers to be multiplied
+    a = int(input('How many numbers and complex numbers are you multiplying? : '))
+    ...
+</pre></code>